KarelZe/edu/maschinelles-lernen/01_self_test.md

 * _What is the effect of early stopping?_🧠
   * Early stopping prevents overfitting, as model is not trained to the smallest training error.
   * Further more, the model's complexity is limited.
 E. g. with Boosting approaches, one doesn't learn overly complicated trees.

+* Give examples how to influence the model-complexity of at least 3 different algorithms.🦧
+  * TODO:

 ## Nearest neighbor Algorithms, Trees, and Forests